nityakari02/fashionclusteringanalysis/README.md

 ## How to Run

-To replicate the analysis, open the `KARI_NITYA_Assignment-4.Rmd` or `ClusteringAnalysisFashion.Rmd` file in RStudio and knit the document.
-Ensure that the necessary R libraries are installed.
+To replicate the analysis, open the `ClusteringAnalysisFashion.Rmd` file and the `Fashion_Retail_Sales.csv` in RStudio and knit the document.
+Ensure that the necessary R libraries are installed and the dataset is loaded.

 ## Results